America's Cup: Team New Zealand dominate USA

 America's Cup holder Oracle Team USA is staring down the barrel of defeat against a powerful challenge from Emirates Team New Zealand.

-The slick, pacy Kiwis have won the first four races in the battle for the Auld Mug to lead 3-0 in the best-of-seven series, given USA's point in hand from the qualifying rounds.
+The slick, pacy Kiwis have won the first four races in the battle for the Auld Mug to lead 3-0 in the best-of-13 series, given USA's point in hand from the qualifying rounds.

 Four years ago, the Americans, guided by Australian skipper Jimmy Spithill, pulled off one of the greatest comebacks in sport.